Thursday, July 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Dong’s note: I first published this list on Dec 12, 2024, and last updated it on March 22, 2025.

-Asus RT-BE86U vs. RT-BE88U
+ASUS RT-BE86U vs. RT-BE88U

-The Asus RT-BE86U and RT-BE88U are two Wi-Fi 7 routers that represent long lineages of dual-band hardware.
+The ASUS RT-BE86U and RT-BE88U are two Wi-Fi 7 routers that represent long lineages of dual-band hardware.

 Five best dual-band Wi-Fi 7 routers: The real-world tested list